SushantDaga/jeebench-replication/README.md

 - `--output`: Output directory for results (default: `results`)
 - `--limit`: Limit number of questions to evaluate
 - `--verbose`: Print verbose output

+#### Checkpoint and Resume Arguments
+- `--resume`: Resume from the latest checkpoint
+- `--resume-from`: Resume from a specific question index (0-based)
+- `--checkpoint`: Path to a specific checkpoint file to resume from
+- `--save-every`: Save checkpoint every N questions (default: 5)

 #### LLM Parameters